 I will never forget the day our physics professor showed up in class and was starting a lecture on the fight and flight response in humans.
 He started talking to use very softly, so softly I felt like nodding off, when suddenly he took a book and with all the force of his biceps, he slammed it on the desk.
 We all startled and looked at each other wondering if our teacher had gone insane.
 Then he explained: "This, is the perfect example of an adrenaline rush that would stimulate you to engage in fight or flight."

 By definition, the fight or flight response is a physiological reaction (not under conscious control) that occurs when an animal or human feels threatened.
 It was first described by American psychologist Walter Cannon in 1920.
-This chain reaction causing a cascade of events is meant to help the body deal with threatening circumstances .It all starts in the amygdala which triggers activation of the pituitary gland causing a sudden release of catecholamines such as hormones and neurotranmitters such as cortisone, adrenaline and noradrenaline.
+This chain reaction causing a cascade of events is meant to help the body deal with threatening circumstances .It all starts in the amygdala which triggers activation of the pituitary gland causing a sudden release of catecholamines such as hormones and neurotranmitters such as cortisone (a metabolite of cortisol), adrenaline and noradrenaline.
 This causes a series of changes in the dog's body and mind that we will see in the next paragraph.

 Physiological Changes Caused by Fight or Flight in Dogs

 The release of hormones and neurotransmitters during the fight or flight acute stress response causes a variety of physiological changes in the dog.
 These physiological changes are the body's effort to create a boost of energy sufficient to get the dog out of trouble and survive.
 While a brief, acute response to a suspected trigger may cause temporary physiological changes, the effects of chronic, prolonged stress in dogs can long term undermine the dog's immune system.

 Following are some physiological changes seen in a fight or flight response in dogs.

 - Increased breathing